Washington state lawmaker blasted for saying some nurses 'probably play cards' during work

 "I would like to take a stand and petition to have the senator experience what really happens during an RN’s 12-hour shift," Bindas said.
 "She most likely won't be playing Uno."

-Walsh, who did not immediately return NBC News' request for comment, voted against the bill, which passed the state Senate with the amendment excluding small hospitals.
-It had previously passed the House without the amendment.
-The different House and Senate versions of the bill will have to be reconciled before it can be signed into law.
+"Unfortunately, I didn't, and Facebook scooped it up and ran with it," she told NBC News, adding that she had gotten threats.

+"Nurses are great people," she said.
+"They work hard.
+I totally understand.
+I'm the product of a nurse.
+My mother was a nurse for many years."

-The bill requires that nurses and some other staff, such as diagnostic radiologic technologists or cardiovascular invasive specialists, be provided uninterrupted meal and rest periods, except when there is an unforeseeable circumstance.
+The bill would require that nurses and some other staff, such as diagnostic radiologic technologists or cardiovascular invasive specialists, be provided uninterrupted meal and rest periods, except when there is an unforeseeable circumstance.

+Walsh voted against the bill, which passed the state Senate with the amendment to exclude small hospitals.
+A different version passed by the House will have to be reconciled before it can be signed into law.

 The Washington State Nurses Association said Walsh's comments were “incredibly disrespectful and patronizing.”